 Stormwater - The development will be constructed on a site that is mostly impervious surface.
-The applicant is reducing impervious surface on this site by 4,081 sq. ft.
 Verification has been submitted stating that the impervious area will not increase on this site more than 5,000 square feet which would trigger the requirement for detention and stormwater quality.